kshirsagar-droid/sales-analysis-dashboard-excel/README.md

 ## Key Insights
 - Central region leads with 41% share of total regional sales, followed by Southern (29%) and North (25%)
 - Sopper and Tuc are the top-performing brands, far ahead of the rest
-- Daily sales trend shows high volatility, with sharp dips around day 7, 14, and 22–24
+- Daily sales trend shows high volatility, with sharp dips around day 7, 14, and 22-24

 ## Dashboard Preview
 ![Dashboard Overview](dashboard_review.png)

+## File Structure
+- `Sales_Analysis_Dashboard.xlsx` - main interactive dashboard
+- `dashboard_review.png` - preview screenshot of the dashboard

+## How to Use
+1. Download the `.xlsx` file
+2. Open in Excel (Desktop recommended for slicer interactivity)
+3. Use the Region, Territory, and Brand slicers to filter the view

 ## Author
 Om Kshirsagar